Is Barefoot Training the Secret to Unlocking Your Athletic Success?

 Research has shown that those with better big toe control can actually run faster.
 The big toe is in charge of your body’s stability.
 Mobile big toes can even help with your posture.

-Getting Started With Barefoot Training
+Getting Started With Barefoot Athletics

 Taking your shoes off at home is a huge step to gaining the barefoot lifestyle benefits.
 Do your yard work barefoot.
 Walk to the mailbox barefoot.
 Go barefoot outside as much as possible if you don’t already and forget about what your neighbors think.